Lori Diachin

 diachin2@llnl.gov

-Lori Diachin has over 20 years experience in applied mathematics research where her areas of expertise include mesh quality improvement, mesh component software, numerical methods, and parallel computing.
-Before joining LLNL, Lori was a computer scientist at Argonne National Laboratory and a Member of the Technical Staff at Sandia National Laboratory.
-Lori received her Bachelors degree in Mathematics from Edinboro University of Pennsylvania in 1988 and her Ph.D. in Applied Mathematics from University of Virginia in 1992.
+Diachin has over 20 years’ experience in applied mathematics research, where her areas of expertise include mesh quality improvement, mesh component software, numerical methods, and parallel computing.
+Before joining LLNL, she was a computer scientist at Argonne and a member of the technical staff at Sandia National Laboratories.
+She received her bachelor’s degree in mathematics from Edinboro University of Pennsylvania in 1988 and her PhD in applied mathematics from the University of Virginia in 1992.

 Featured Posts